amwillson/environ-veg-prediction/README.md

 ### intermediate: intermediate outputs from data processing steps

+- FIA: intermediate data products from the FIA dataset
     - combined_COND_PLOT_TREE_SPECIES.RData: dataframe with all the data from the COND, PLOT, SUBPLOT, and TREE tables that is needed for estimation of total stem density and relative abundance for all five states: Illinois, Indiana, Michigan, Minnesota, Wisconsin

-### processed: processed data for analysis

-- FIA: processed FIA and related modern data products
     - gridded_all_plots.RData: gridded total stem density and relative abundance for all FIA plots, despite some having only swapped/fuzzed coordinates associated.
 This is what is currently used
     - gridded_only_known_plots.RData: gridded total stem density and relative abundance for only plots with known (unswapped/unfuzzed) coordinates.
 This is not currently used
+    - xydata.RData: all grid cells (both in-sample and out-of-sample) containing vegetation, climate and soil data in a dataframe
+- PLS: intermediate data products from the PLS datasets
+    - gridded_fcomp_density.RData: gridded total stem density and relative abundance for all PLS grid cell.
+This is the same as the data products in the data/raw/ directory, but in a more R-friendly format and stored in a dataframe
+    - xydata.RData: all grid cells (both in-sample and out-of-sample) containing vegetation, climate, and soil data in a dataframe

+### processed: processed data for analysis

+- FIA: processed FIA and related modern data products
     - xydata_in.RData: only in-sample grid cells containing vegetation, climate, and soil data in a dataframe
     - xydata_out.RData: only out-of-sample grid cells containing vegetation, climate, and soil data in a dataframe
-    - xydata.RData: all grid cells (both in-sample and out-of-sample) containing vegetation, climate and soil data in a dataframe
 - PLS: processed PLS and related historical data productd
-    - gridded_fcomp_density.RData: gridded total stem density and relative abundance for all PLS grid cell.
-This is the same as the data products in the data/raw/ directory, but in a more R-friendly format and stored in a dataframe
     - xydata_in.RData: only in-sample grid cells containing vegetation, climate and soil data in a dataframe
     - xydata_out.RData: only out-of-sample grid cells containing vegetation, climate and soil data in a dataframe
-    - xydata.RData: all grid cells (both in-sample and out-of-sample) containing vegetation, climate, and soil data in a dataframe

 ### SDM_bigdata/nlcd_tcc_CONUS_2021_v2021-4: NLCD data for producing map of modern tree stem density